Andy1978/octave-arduino/README.md

     `a = arduino ()`

-    **NOTE**: the board MUST be programmed before the ardino function call will be abele to open the board connection.
+    **NOTE**: the board MUST be programmed before the arduino function call will be able to open the board connection.

 4. Use the arduino function calls to control arduino hardware.
    See the function list and examples directories.